 All of our MBA programs require interviews to gain admission, however interviews are by invitation only.

 Upon receiving your application, a member of the admission committee will complete an initial review to determine if a candidate will be invited to interview.
-We do not offer informational interviews, but strongly encourage you to attend one of our on-campus or online information sessions instead.
+We do not offer informational interviews, but strongly encourage you to attend one of our on-campus or online Info Sessions instead.

 For the elective courses in your program, you may choose from our 6000-level electives from any department within the School of Business.
-Additionally, you may take up to twelve graduate level credit hours outside of the School of Business without 21-month petition to the MBA director (if transfer courses from another institution are not being applied to your elective requirements).
+Additionally, you may take up to twelve graduate level credit hours outside of the School of Business after matriculating into the MBA program (if transfer courses from another institution are not being applied to your elective requirements).